soran-ghaderi/CNN_low_level/README.md

   - [ ] `Add unittest for functions`<br/>
   - [ ] `Vectorize`<br/>

-  > More documentation will be uploaded later
+  > More detailed documentation will be uploaded later